typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 - `--allReflectionsHaveOwnDocument<boolean>`<br>
   Output all reflections into seperate output files.
 Defaults to `false`.
 - `--publicPath<string>`<br>
   Specify the base path for all urls.
 If undefined urls will be relative.
-Defaults to `undefined`.
+Defaults to `.`.
 - `--namedAnchors<boolean>`<br>
   Use HTML named anchors tags for implementations that do not assign header ids.
 Defaults to `false`.

-## Additional plugins / themes
+## Additional plugins

 If using specifically for [Docusaurus v2](https://v2.docusaurus.io/) or [VuePress](https://vuepress.vuejs.org/) check out the respective plugin for the platform: